SciML/DiffEqFlux.jl/README.md

 n_ode = NeuralODE(dudt2,tspan,Tsit5(),saveat=t)
 ```

-Here we used the `x -> x.^3` assumption in the model.
+In our model we used the `x -> x.^3` assumption in the model.
 By incorporating structure
 into our equations, we can reduce the required size and training time for the
 neural network, but a good guess needs to be known!